maihd/maicstyle/README.md

 - Some incremental build systems like: ninja, FASTBuild,...
 Should only use when needed
 - gmake maybe best fit for many projects, counting cross-platforms
 - Sometime build.bat is all I need

+## Tooling (helpful and need to learn)

+- Clang and LLVM, and families
+- Clang Static Analyzer
+- Clang Format
+- Clang Tidy
+- Visual Studio and helpers (not only compiler and code editor part)

 ## License